perfectdarkmode1/perfectdarkmode1.github.io/content/networking/cisco/ccna_spaced_repetition.md

 draft: false
 ---

-# How to Study for the CCNA Exam

 It took me a whopping 2 years to finish my CCNA!
 I kept giving up and quitting my studies for months at a time.
 Why?
 Because I couldn't remember the massive amount of content covered in the CCNA.
 It felt hopeless.
 I could have done it in 6 month (or faster) if I knew how to study.

 I hadn't taken a test in 10 years before this.
 So I had completely forgotten how to learn.
 This post is about the mistakes I made studying for the CCNA and how to avoid them.